Shadows of quantum machine learning: The flipped model

 Another property of interest in machine learning is the generalization performance of a learning model.
 That is, we want to bound the gap between the performance of the model on its training set (so-called training error) and its performance on the rest of the data space (or expected error).
 Such bounds have for instance been derived in terms of the number of encoding gates in the quantum model \cite{caro21}, or the rank of its observable \cite{gyurik23}.
 In the case of flipped model, we find instead a bound in terms of the number of qubits $n$ and the spectral norm $\norm{O}_\infty$ of the observable.
 Since these quantities are operationally meaningful, this gives us a natural way of controlling the generalization performance of our flipped models.
+Stated informally, we find that if a flipped model achieves a small error $\abs{f_{\thv}(\x) -f(\x)}\leq\eta$ for all $\x$ in a training set of size $M$, then we only need $M$ to scale as $\widetilde{\Omega}\left(\frac{n\norm{O}_\infty^2}{\eps\eta^2}\right)$ in order to guarantee a small expected error $\abs{f_{\thv}(\x) -f(\x)}\leq2\eta$ with probability $1-\eps$ over the entire data distribution.